 As directed in the 2012 plan (SDGFP 2012), recovery criteria were developed to justify removing the species from the state threatened species list when appropriate.
 This was done as a part of the biennial status reviews conducted for all state threatened or endangered species, which includes the river otter (Appendix A).
 Status reviews summarize what is known about the species in the state, identify delisting or downlisting criteria, and list monitoring and research needs.
-As per the river otter status review, delisting of the river otter will be recommended when the following conditions are met: 1) verified reports of reproduction are documented in three of the five basins (60%) within the recovery area, and 2) within each basin, the presence of river otter has been documented by verified reports in at least 40% of their subbasins.
-Both criteria shall be met during at least two of the five years prior to recommended delisting.
+As per the river otter status review, delisting criteria for the river otter included: 1) verified reports of reproduction are documented in three of the five basins (60%) within the recovery area and 2) within each basin, the presence of river otter has been documented by verified reports in at least 40% of their subbasins.
+Both criteria were required for at least two of the five years prior to recommended delisting.
 These criteria were met in 2019.
-On 5 March 2020, SDGFP staff recommended to the South Dakota Game, Fish and Parks Commission that the North American River Otter (Lontra canadensis) be removed from the state list of state threatened mammals (Appendix B).
+On 5 March

+2020, SDGFP staff recommended to the SDGFP Commission (Commission) that the North American River Otter (Lontra canadensis) be removed from the state list of state threatened mammals (Appendix B).
+The Commission approved delisting of this species on 7 May 2020.